Block Out Time to Single Task

 Try this today

-• First, make a list of your top three to-dos, and decide which you want to get done first.
-Block out time for each.
+• First, make a list of your top three to-dos and block out time for each.

-• Then, put your smartphone (and smartwatch!) away in a bag or drawer.
-Having them in view can be a distraction, particularly since they also provide access to text messages, your favorite shopping websites, social media platforms, weather alerts and so much else.
+• Put your smartphone (and smartwatch!) away in a bag or drawer.
+Having them in view can be a distraction, particularly since they also provide access to text messages, your favorite shopping websites, social media platforms, weather alerts and more.

-• Next, if you have multiple browser tabs open on your computer, close all but the one that’s essential to your task — or close them all.
+• If your task involves using a computer, close any programs and browser tabs that aren’t essential to your work.
 Ditto for your email and IM.
 Turn off all notifications.
 If you’re prone to checking your social media feeds often, consider installing software or applications that block sites for any duration you choose.

 Up Next